liferay/alloy-ui/README.md

 # Alloy UI

-Alloy is a UI framework built on top of YUI3 that provides a simple API for building high scalable applications.
+Alloy is a framework built on top of YUI3 that provides a simple API for building high scalable applications.

 It incorporates three design languages: HTML, CSS, and JavaScript.